TheScripters/kpfw/README.md

 ## Building/Running

-This project is written in ASP.NET Webforms in C#.
-You will need Visual Studio running on Windows to run it.
+This project is written in ASP.NET Core MVC in C#.
+You will need Visual Studio or Visual Studio Code to run it.

-The database backup file is SQL Server 2016 (Developer Edition or Express can be downloaded and installed for free)

 ### Requirements

-* .NET Framework 4.7.1
+* .NET Core 2.2
-* Visual Studio
+* Visual Studio/VS Code
-* SQL Server 2016 Developer or Express (or newer)

 ## Contributing